ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 })
 ```
 ### __Optimizations__
 The node_modules folder is separated and chunked into a group called vendor to prevent redownload.
-This is done by deafult in webpack 4 but included for clarity's sake.
+This is done by default in webpack 4 but included for clarity's sake.

 ```
 ...